 If a student's continuance is in jeopardy, based on the conditions described above, ongoing communication, including personal contacts, at least quarterly with the student and the parents/legal guardians is required before non-continuance from the school/program (notification per Policy JE-R applies).
 The evidence of communication and interventions must be provided to the appropriate Director before a final decision for non-continuance is rendered.

 A final decision letter, from Student Placement and Enrollment, will be mailed to the parent/legal guardian (copy the school principal and the appropriate Assistant Superintendent) no later than May 1 if the student will not be returning to the school/program.
 After the decision for non-continuance, the principal will work with the student's parent, the receiving school and appropriate District resources to facilitate the transition to the receiving school.

 Parents may appeal the decision to the appropriate Assistant Superintendent.
 Such appeal must be received by June 1 and will be acted on within 10 days.

 District resident magnet pupils are eligible for transportation if outside the walk zone as defined by Policy EEA – Student Transportation Policy.
 Magnet students who move out-of-district no longer qualify for transportation.

-Transportation for Open Enrollment students must be furnished by their parents or guardians except as provided by the Unitary Status Plan per Policy EEA – Student Transportation.
-Open Enrollment students who receive Incentive Transportation under the USP, and move, will be reevaluated for transportation eligibility.
+Transportation for Open Enrollment students must be furnished by their parents or guardians except as provided per Policy EEA – Student Transportation.
+Open Enrollment students who receive Incentive Transportation, and move, will be reevaluated for transportation eligibility.